Şebinkarahisar: History

 The recorded history of Şebinkarahisar begins with the Third Mithridatic War.
 After the defeat of Mithridates VI, Pompey strengthened the town's fortifications and founded a Roman colony (colonia).

-In the Byzantine period, the city was rebuilt by Justinian I (r.
+In the Byzantine period, Koloneia was rebuilt by Justinian I (r.
 527–565).
 In the 7th century, it became part of the Armeniac Theme, and later of Chaldia, before finally becoming the seat of a separate theme by 863.
 It was attacked by Arab raids in 778 and in 940.

-Şebinkarahisar fell to the Seljuk Turks soon after the Battle of Manzikert in 1071.
-It remained in Turkish hands since, with the exception of a short-lived Byzantine recovery ca. 1106.
+Koloneia was raided by the Seljuk Turks in 1057, and later controlled by Theodore Gabras, who defended the city against Seljuk raids following the Battle of Manzikert.
+After the death of Gabras in 1099, the city fell to the Seljuks.
+It was reconquered by the Byzantines around 1106 but fell to the Danishmendids sometime later.
 Through the following centuries, the fortress occupied a strategic position on the frontier between the Turkish-controlled interior and the Empire of Trebizond.
-The Danishmends held the fortress until the 1170s, when it passed into the hands of the Saltukids of Erzurum.
+The Danishmendids held the fortress until the 1170s, when it passed into the hands of the Saltukids of Erzurum.
 In 1201/1202 the Mengujekids, vassals of the Seljuks of Rum, took over.
 Following the Mongol invasion of the mid-13th century, the fortress was under command of the Eretnids, who minted coins in the town.
 A succession of petty Turkmen warlords controlled the town until Uzun Hasan of the Ak Koyunlu took over in 1459, perhaps believing that the place constituted part of the dowry of his new Greek wife, the daughter of John IV of Trebizond.

 Mehmed II took the town for the Ottomans from Ak Koyunlu in 1461, and consolidated his rule over the area in 1473 following his defeat of Uzun Hasan at the Battle of Otluk Beli.
 From Şebinkarahisar he sent a series of letters announcing his victory, including an unusual missive in the Uyghur language addressed to the Turkmen of Anatolia.
 A careful survey of the fortifications above the town has revealed that the Ottomans invested heavily in repairs to the original Late Antique-Byzantine-Seljuk walls and, in addition, constructed an impressive “citadel complex” at the summit.
 It became a sanjak centre as "Karahisar-I Şarki", initially in Rum Eyalet (1473-1514 and again 1520-1555), Bayburt Eyalet (1514-1516), Diyarbekir Eyalet (1516-1520), Erzurum Eyalet (1555-1805), Trabzon Eyalet (1805-1865) and Sivas Vilayet (1865-1923).

 According to the Ottoman General Census of 1881/82-1893, the kaza of Şebinkarahisar (Karahisar-i Şarki) had a total population of 35.051, consisting of 19.421 Muslims, 8.512 Greeks and 7.118 Armenians.